Multi-tracer power spectra and bispectra: Formalism: Single-tracer power spectrum and bispectrum

 {The parameter $\alpha=2,1,0$ for equilateral, orthogonal and local shapes.
 Note that in the local case, $\Psi\rightarrow\Phi$.} The stochastic counterpart of $\Psi$ is $\varepsilon_\Psi$.
 The bias coefficients in \cref{eq:deltaG,,eq:deltaNG} can be derived by using the peak-background split argument (see e.g.\ \cite{Karagiannis:2020dpq}).

 {The single-tracer power spectrum and bispectrum in redshift space are}

 At tree level, the first- and second-order kernels $Z_{1,2}$ include redshift space distortions (RSD) \cite{Sargent:1977,Kaiser1987,Hamilton1998} and PNG.
 In order to deal with redshift errors and nonlinear RSD, we include the phenomenological factors ${\cal D}_{P,B}$.
 Explicit expressions are in \cref{app:RSD_kernels}.
+In the case of power spectra, an alternative to the phenomenological factor ${\cal D}_{P}$ is to use the 1-loop EFT model, as in the multi-tracer power spectrum analysis of \cite{Mergulhao:2021kip}.
 The stochastic terms $P_{\veps},\;P_{\veps\veps_{\delta}},\;B_{\veps}$ are generated by stochastic bias and their fiducial values are taken to be those predicted by Poisson statistics \cite{Schmidt2015}: